 What type of food do you grow?

-Our 2017 season will be focused on different varieties of gourmet greens including arugula, kale, chard, spinach, lettuce blends and mustard greens.
+Our 2017 season will be focused on different varieties of gourmet greens including arugula, kale, chard, and lettuce blends.
 Delicious herbs like basil and mint, along with a variety of different cucumbers, summer squash, radishes and turnips.

 Is TOPSOIL certified organic?